ikai/App-Engine-Java-Mapper-API-demos/README.txt

 - Changing all Strings to lowercase across all Entities using a mutation pool (more efficient)
 - Deleting all Entities of a given Kind
 - Counting all the words across all Entities, then using a callback URL to save them
+- Taking an input in the Mapper interface

 More examples will come soon as well as a detailed blog post.